GO TO INDEX

 Scope and importance of Biotechnology:

 Biotechnology is controlled use of biological agents for beneficial use.
-It is integrated use of biochemistry, molecular biology, microbiology to achieve technological application of the capabilities of bilogical agents.

 The following are the areas of the application of biotechnology: